 Buy the Purple mattress if you:

-- Are worried about sleeping hot: a big plus of the Smart Comfort Grid is that it does not retain heat, so even though the Leesa also does well when it comes to heat regulation, the Purple is a safer bet if you have a tendency to sleep hot.
+- Are worried about sleeping hot: a big plus of the Purple Grid is that it does not retain heat, so even though the Leesa also does well when it comes to heat regulation, the Purple is a safer bet if you have a tendency to sleep hot.